ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/concept_model.rst

 .. note::

   The overall fertility rate among women of reproductive age is 0.055 for South Asia and 0.105 for Sub-Saharan Africa (not including stillbirths).
-Therefore, approximately these fractions of the total population of WRA will enter the population of interest of PLW in our simulation.
+Therefore, approximately these fractions of the total population multiplied by the number of simulation years of WRA will enter the population of interest of PLW in our simulation.

 **Later model versions:**